robnightingale/vue-example-project/README.md

 ![Important](/src/assets/images/logo-readme2.svg "Vue Example Project")

-# *Vue Example Project*
+## *Vue Example Project*
 ### A clean, scalable, optimized starter PWA Vue.js project and tutorial.

 Live Demo: https://www.prograhammer.com/vue-example-project

-The live demo is the same as the project you will install.
-It contains the tutorial and examples.

 ## Installation and Tutorial

 The installation and tutorial documentation are contained with the project itself, so visit the live demo
 here: https://www.prograhammer.com/vue-example-project/#/docs.

-Note: All the pages in the docs are turned as public, although in your app you will want routes/pages private.
-See the installation instructions for further info.
+Note: All the pages in the docs are turned as public and use route hashing, although in your app you will want routes/pages private using route history mode.
+See installation instructions in the docs link above for more info.

 ## Featuring